OnlyFrogs/README.md/README.md

 - To support Stream Protocol and StreamPay developers
 - To support Solana community and developers
 - To support NFT artists, OnlyFrogs Designers
+- To support Solana NFT artists and Designers

 ### Use cases